Lecturer: Kate Saunders

 Collected locally, and about our own lives

-Our working definition
+Our working definition of wild caught data is:

 data the can be freely used, modified, and shared by anyone for any purpose, AND